 Tax relief was only available if you spent at a rate of at least £10,000 a year on qualifying R&D costs in an accounting period but this limit is removed for accounting periods ending on or after 1 April 2012

-From 1 April 2008, the tax relief on allowable R&D costs is 130 per cent - that is, for each £100 of qualifying costs, your company or organisation could have the income on which Corporation Tax is paid reduced by an additional £30 on top of the £100 spent.
-If instead there is an allowable trading loss for the period, this can be increased by 30 per cent of the qualifying R&D costs - £30 for each £100 spent.
+From 1 April 2008, the tax relief on allowable R&D costs is 130% - that is, for each £100 of qualifying costs, your company or organisation could have the income on which CT is paid reduced by an additional £30 on top of the £100 spent.
+If instead there is an allowable trading loss for the period, this can be increased by 30% of the qualifying R&D costs - £30 for each £100 spent.
 This loss can be carried forwards or back in the normal way.

 Your company or organisation can only claim for R&D Relief if an R&D project seeks to achieve an advance in overall knowledge or capability in a field of science or technology through the resolution of scientific or technological uncertainty - and not simply an advance in its own state of knowledge or capability.
 See below for how to find out what this means and how to show a project meets these terms.